 If you’ll forgive the immediate use of such a hackneyed phrase, we’re here to tell you that Serbia is an undiscovered gem.
 The Balkan nation is a land where east meets west, both in an ideological and geographical sense.
 It blends the best and worst of both into one magnificently abrasive cocktail.
 Serbia is a land of tranquility and noise, of peace and conflict, and of spirit and science.
-If you’ll allow a second hackneyed term, you could call it a contradictory gem as well.
+Here’s why you should visit.

 A long and storied history